 - Receive exclusive benefits from DoorDash, Peloton and Lyft

 - $95 annual fee

-Sign up for the Chase Sapphire Preferred to earn 60,000 bonus points when you spend $4,000 within first three months of account opening (worth $1,250 towards travel when redeemed through Chase Ultimate Rewards).
-You’ll also earn 2x points on travel and dining and 1x points on all other purchases.
+Sign up for the Chase Sapphire Preferred to earn 60,000 bonus points when you spend $4,000 within first three months of account opening (worth $750 towards travel when redeemed through Chase Ultimate Rewards).
+You’ll also earn 2x points on other travel purchases.
 You can redeem rewards for gift cards, statement credits, experiences, or travel.
 Points are worth 25% more when you redeem for travel through the Chase Ultimate Rewards portal.
 You can also transfer points at a 1:1 ratio to participating Chase airline and hotel partners.
 This card has a $95 annual fee, but there are no foreign transaction fees.